apigee/apigeetool-node/README.md

 (required) Your Apigee account password.

 `--api   -n`
-(required) The name of the API proxy to undeploy.
+(required) The name of the API proxy or app to undeploy.

 `--environment   -e`
-(required) The environment on Apigee Edge where the API proxy is currently deployed.
+(required) The environment on Apigee Edge where the API proxy or app is currently deployed.

 `--organization  -o`
-(required) The name of the organization where the API proxy is deployed.
+(required) The name of the organization where the API proxy or app is deployed.

 #### Optional parameters